shandour/django-test/README.md

 A simple test app, using Django Rest Framework for the backend and React (React-Router, React-Bootstrap) for the frontend.

 Instructions to start the app:
 1) create your own local_settings.py file at the project root.
-The file should minimally contain a DATABASE dict and a boolean value for the DEBUG const.
+The file should minimally contain a DATABASE dict, the SECRET_KEY, and a boolean value for the DEBUG const.
 E.g., DATABASE = {
         'ENGINE': 'django.db.backends.postgresql',
         'NAME': 'mydbname',